kulvind3r/GamingGaiden/Readme.md

 ## Features
 - Tracks runtime for any PC or emulated game.
+- Automatically track all new emulated games by just registering the emulator only once.
+- Retroarch Supported.
+Track different retroarch cores as distinct emulated platforms.
+- Works best with command line based emulation frontends like EmulationStation, LaunchBox and other standalone emulators.
 - Detailed Games list UI with search and sorting.
-Editable game Icons.
-Mark games as finished etc.
+Editable game icons.
+Games can be marked finished for backlog records.
-- Works amazing with command line based emulation frontends like EmulationStation, LaunchBox and other standalone emulators.
-- Automatically identifies and tracks new emulated games once an emulator is added.
-- Retroarch Support.
-Tracks different emulators under retroarch separately.
 - Extremely lightweight.
 200KB install size.
-Single Process.
+Single process.
 Uses just 60 MB memory at runtime.
-- Stop and Resume tracking anytime without exiting the app.
+- Stop and resume tracking anytime without exiting the app.
 - Daily, Monthly and Yearly play time statstics.
-- See your most played games and number of games played per platform.
+- Shows most played games and number of games played per platform.
-- Completely offline, No internet required after first installation.
+- Completely offline.
+No internet required after first installation.
 All data stored locally.
-- Portable, no MSI installer or Setup.
-Just Unzip and run Install script.
+- Portable, no MSI installer or setup.
+Just unzip and run install script.
-- Database backup after every gaming session or change in database.
-Last 5 backups always maintained.
-Simply replace DB file to Restore.
+- Protects Data.
+Database backup on every update.
+Keeps 5 latest backups.
 - Automated scheduled task setup on install to run at startup and start tracking.
-- Inbuilt Manual explaining how to use application in detail.
+- Detailed how to use manual.
 Just click Help from menu.
-- Detailed Logging to identify bugs and errors.
+- Detailed logging to identify bugs and errors.

 ## Vs Steam, Playnite etc.
 The launchers do time tracking at best as a side feature.
 Gaming Gaiden is designed to give you insights to your hobby.
 It's stastics feature will answer questions like